stgl/poly3d/README.md

 ## poly3d_parallel

-A C++ patch that parallelizes parts of `poly3d` is available for beta testing.
+A C++ patch that parallelizes parts of `poly3d` using OpenMPI and Elemental is available for beta testing.
 This version, called `poly3d_parallel`, can currently handle complex fault models with more than 25K elements in around 18 hours using two nodes with dual 2.2GHz, 16-core CPUs.
-Please [get in touch](mailto:rmsare@stanford.edu) if you are interested in testing `poly3d_parallel` as part of an academic project.
+Fault models that would take a week or more to run on a high-performance computer can be run in a reasonable amount of time on a cluster.
+Please [get in touch](mailto:rmsare@stanford.edu) if you are interested in using `poly3d_parallel` as part of an academic project.

 ## TODO